clfaz/jekyll-now/_posts/2018-07-26-Welcome-to-my-website.md

 title: ''
 published: true
 ---
 Hi, I'm Claire!
-I'm a composer based in Hobart, Tasmania.
+I'm a composer of contemporary classical music based in Hobart, Tasmania.

 I'm half way through my bachelor degree in classical music composition and I'm passionate about sharing my music with a broader audience - so I've made a website!
 Stay tuned for udates on new projects, performances and recordings of my work.